madjanorjedidiah/madjanorjedidiah/README.md

-🔭 Backend Engineer with an eagerness to learn anything and everything.
+🔭 Data Engineer with an eagerness to learn anything and everything.

 👯 I’m looking to collaborate on all things(Python, JavaScript, Sql)